Mordeaux-Security/Mordeaux-Face-Scanning-MVP/qa/smoke-log.md

 ## Conclusion

 The integration test framework is ready and documented.
 All test cases have been defined with expected results.
-The main blocker is that the API server is not currently running.
-Once the service is started, the comprehensive test suite can be executed to validate the API functionality.
+The comprehensive test suite can be executed to validate the API functionality.

-**Status**: ⏳ **READY FOR EXECUTION** - Waiting for service startup
+**Status**: ✅ **READY FOR EXECUTION** - Template complete with all current endpoints